 - Annual high temp 58.2°F

-Known for being Iowa's oldest city, people love living in Dubuque for its numerous things to do and foodie scene.
-If you're thinking about moving to Dubuque, Iowa, read on to learn more about what it's like to live in the area.
+Known as "Tree Town" to locals, people love living in Ann Arbor for its great schools and beautiful parks.
+If you're thinking about moving to Ann Arbor, Michigan, read on to learn more about what it's like to live in the area.

 Cost of Living